Rev. Dr. C. Gray Norsworthy

 Neal's clinical training includes Clinical Pastoral Education at Highlands Baptist Hospital in Louisville, Kentucky and North Carolina Baptist Hospital in Winston-Salem, North Carolina.
 Also, he has completed pastoral counseling residencies at University Hospital in Louisville, Kentucky and Georgia Association for Pastoral Care in Decatur, Georgia.

-Married to his wife Debbie since 1988, Neal is the father of three children, Katie, Michael and Mary-Neal.
+Neal is the father of three adult children, Katie, Michael and Mary-Neal.
 He is especially attuned to the many stresses of modern family life and the struggle to maintain a healthy balance.
 Neal believes in the healing power of relationships to restore zest for living and provide deeper meaning to face the challenges of life.